gekographe/cv-1/README.md

   - Ruby fundamentals and basic Rails
   - Behaviour driven design and test driven development

 Experience
 ----------

-I come from theatre production, where I worked for the Royal Shakespeare Company, _Matilda The Musical_ and _Wicked The Musical_.
-After the financial crisis, I stepped up to support my father's commercial property business for two and a half years before returning to theatre.
-I also helped found brainstrust, a charity that supports brain cancer patients and their carers.
+I come from theatre production, where I worked for the producers of the Royal Shakespeare Company, _Matilda The Musical_ and _Wicked The Musical_.
+I can deliver on strict deadlines, collaborate with creatives and facilitate large teams to produce their best work.
+I also have corporate experience gained during the financial crisis in the family property business.
+I helped found brainstrust, a charity that supports brain cancer patients and their carers.

 ### Royal Shakespeare Company
 #### Planning Co-ordinator: August 2012 - June 2013

-  - Contracted creative teams for productions and arranged their travel and accommodation.
   - Co-ordinated day-by-day schedules for tours and transfers.
   - Drafted 2014 Summer Season schedule.
+  - Contracted creative teams and arranged their travel and accommodation.
   - Introduced Highrise as a basic CRM to manage applications from Assistant Directors.
   - Created a schedule template in Excel with automatic performance breakdowns